 By Staff Sgt.
 Valerie Halbert, 31st Fighter Wing Public Affairs

-U.S. Airmen and F-16 Fighting Falcons assigned to the 31st Fighter Wing, Aviano Air Base, Italy, participated in exercise INIOCHOS 21 at Andravida Air Base April 12–22.
+U.S. Air Force F-16 Fighting Falcons and Airmen assigned to the 31st Fighter Wing, Aviano Air Base, Italy, participated in an Agile Combat Employment exercise on Dec.
+16, 2020, at Rivolto Air Base, Italy.

 The 555th Fighter Squadron F-16s executed close air support functions and Airmen from the 31st Maintenance Group and 31st Civil Engineer Squadron worked with their Italian air force counterparts for the first time to receive and refuel the aircraft.

 "It is with great prestige and a profound pride, not only for me, but for all the men and women of the [Italian air force] 2nd Wing to host U.S. Air Force assets and highly specialized personnel here at Rivolto airport," said Italian air force Col. Marco Bertoli , 2nd Wing commander at Rivolto Air Base.